What is product marketing?

 Demonstrating the direct impact of product marketing efforts on business outcomes, such as revenue or customer acquisition, can be difficult.

 Solution: Invest in analytics tools and define clear KPIs for product marketing initiatives.
-Track metrics such as conversion rates, feature adoption, and retention to showcase success.
+Track conversion rates, feature adoption, and retention metrics to showcase success.

 Best practices in product marketing